 Croatian Villages – Zaton, Slano, Zavala, and Ston

-Neum is the only seaside resort in Bosnia but the population is primarily Croatian.
+Neum is the only seaside resort in Bosnia, but the population is primarily Croatian.
 Motor traffic between the northern Croatian town of Ploče and southern Dubrovnik passes through the “Neum Corridor”.
 At the border, there are two lines – “one for travelers into Bosnia and another for those in transit to other parts of Croatia.
-At this border sometimes they check passports, sometimes not.
-Ours weren’t checked.
+At this border, passports are sometimes, but not always, checked .
+Ours weren’t.

-Built on a hillside near the banks of the Neretva River, Počitelj (stone town) has the longest operating international art colony in southeast Europe.
+Built on a hillside near the banks of the Neretva River, Počitelj (stone town) was home to the longest operating international art colony in southeast Europe.
 The remains of Počitelj’s medieval wall surround 15th century Turkish houses, mosques, and a tower and citadel.
 Architecture reflects a strong Ottoman influence.

 “In Medjugorje six trustworthy witnesses testified under oath that since the 24th of June 1981, the Blessed Virgin Mary of the Gospa has appeared to them every day up to the present.”